gpratte/spring-boot-acceptance-test-mocks/README.md

 ## 10-embedded-H2-database

-Used an embedded H2 in memory database instead of the external postgres database.
+Used an embedded H2 in-memory database instead of the external postgres database.

 Added the following dependency
  * _testImplementation 'com.h2database:h2'_